goauthentik/authentik/website/docs/sources/index.md

 slug: /sources
 ---

 Sources allow you to connect authentik to an external user directory.
-Sources can also be used with social login providers such as Facebook, Twitter, or GitHub.
+Sources can also be used with social login providers such as Facebook, X, or GitHub.

 ### Find your source